noriov/castflip/README.md

 Here we show an example below.
 For more examples and documentation, please see <https://docs.rs/castflip/>.

-In this crate, the term `encast` means decoding a number of bytes to one or more values, the term `decast` means encoding one or more variables to a number of bytes, and the term `endian-flip` means flipping the endianness of value(s).
+Note: In this crate, the term `encast` means decoding a number of bytes to one or more values, the term `decast` means encoding one or more variables to a number of bytes, and the term `endian-flip` means flipping the endianness of value(s).

 # Example 1